RyanChristian259/weather-forecast-spa/README.md

 This is a weather applicaiton built with the Angular.js framework.
 This is strictly a front end project.

+See the live demo at [SickPony.io](http://angularweather.sickpony.io "Angular Weather SickPony.io").

 ****************Note****************

 If you want to run the app you may have to start a server.